 The Day the Beatles Recorded ‘Helter Skelter’

-The session was recorded without problems.
-The song they worked on that day?
-One of the rawest blasts of primal rock 'n' roll the Beatles ever recorded, "Helter Skelter."
+The session proceeded without problems as the Beatles worked on their rawest blast of primal rock 'n' roll, "Helter Skelter."
 An earlier take of the song had been attempted in mid-July.
 That version clocked in at a whopping 27 minutes.
-But the group decided to cut a new version to pare it down to a more manageable length.
+But the group decided to attempt a new version that would pare things down to a more manageable length.

 McCartney later said that he was inspired by an interview he read with Pete Townshend, who called his newest song for the Who the loudest and most raw thing the band had ever done.
-McCartney then decided to unleash his inner beast ... and ended up silencing critics who saw him as being too soft.
-"Helter Skelter" was the Beatles at their heaviest and most raucous – especially at the end of the song, when everything almost falls apart.
+McCartney ended up silencing critics who saw him as being too soft: "Helter Skelter" was the Beatles at their heaviest and most raucous – especially at the end of the song, when everything almost falls apart.
 In the coming years, the track would serve as inspiration to both heavy metal and punk artists feeding on aggression.

 See the Beatles in Rock’s Craziest Conspiracy Theories